 The Group's operating businesses are structured and managed separately, according to the nature of their operations and the products and services they provide.
-Operating segments are identified on the basis of internal reports about components of the Group that are regularly reviewed by the Board of Directors, being the chief operating decision maker (the "CODM") in order to allocate resources to segments and to assess their performance.
+Operating segments are identified on the basis of internal reports about components of the Group that are regularly reviewed by the board of directors of the Company, being the chief operating decision maker (the "CODM") in order to allocate resources to segments and to assess their performance.
 No operating segment identified by the CODM has been aggregated in arriving at the reportable segments of the Group.
 Summary details of the Group's reportable and operating segments are as follows: